 This information is provided to us by third parties.
 You should always check with staff on site.

 Motel Leeming Services

 🌍 Operators & Official Websites:

 See also: History:Leeming Bar

 Leeming Bar may be much further from the motorway junction than one might expect, and the journey takes motorists past the unofficial service area at Coneygarth.
-In 2019 Ordnance Survey began marking Coneygarth as a regular motorway service area, while some scales show Leeming Bar as only a "motel".
+In 2019 Ordnance Survey began marking Coneygarth as a regular motorway service area, while some scales show the actual site at Leeming Bar as only a "motel".

 The road signs at A1(M) J51 imply that HGVs should use the nearby truckstop at Coneygarth, while everybody else should drive down to Leeming Bar.
-In practise, all traffic can choose either option.
+In practice, all traffic can choose either option.

 Since 1961 Leeming Bar has been run as a family-run hotel, but in 2014 it was taken over by motorway operator Moto, with a view to turning it into a large motorway service area.